ScalaConsultants/akka-periscope/README.md

 Akka actor tree collector plugin.

-Provides akka-related data [Panopticon monitoring tool](https://github.com/ScalaConsultants/panopticon-tui), but can be used for general purposes as well.
+Provides akka-related data for [Panopticon monitoring tool](https://github.com/ScalaConsultants/panopticon-tui), but can be used for general purposes as well.

 ## What is this?